 "The philosophy that can't help you do things does

 This then, is what Evolutionary Pragmatism assumes to be the purpose of Ethics, and the purpose of Philosophy - the establishment of basic guidelines and rules for deciding which behaviour is Good and Bad, so that the individual will not have to make detailed analyses most of the time.
 And the reason this is so necessary is that the individual most of the time does not have the necessary information to make an "omniscient" choice of which alternative course of action is "for the best".
 Most of the time, the individual lacks the necessary knowledge about their current circumstances to be able to conceive of all possible alternatives.
 Most of the time, the individual lacks the necessary understanding of Reality to be able to even approximate the consequences (especially the long run consequences) of any proposed action.
 (And even to judge whether a particular action would vioate some accepted rule, one must understand some of the consequences of the action -- is doing this an act of stealing?)
 And most of the time, the individual must make these valuations and choices in a mental environment that is influenced by stress, and emotional baggage.
 So every individual needs, and has (whether they realize it or not), both a standard against which to evaluate the alternatives so that what is "for the best" can be identified, and a set of rules (from absolute to rules-of-thumb) that simplify decision making because they work most of the time.

 Regardless of what philosophical system you, as a reader, may possess, I trust that you do not disagree that one of the primary purposes of your philosophical system is to distinguish that which is "Good" - more desirable - from that which is "Bad" - less desirable.
 It is, after all, the nature of Ethics to define the Good.
 (I must admit that I can conceive of no other purpose for a system of philosophy.
 If you have one, I would be very interested in hearing it.)

 If you never had to choose what to do now, you wouldn't need standards against which to evaluate the desirability of the alternatives.
 If you didn't need to make decisions on which behaviour would be "for the best", you wouldn't need a concept of what is "best".
-If you didn't have some form of philosophical beliefs, some code of ethics as a guideline for identifying the "best" alternative, you would be making behavioural choices completely independent of the consequences of your actions.
+If you didn't have some form of philosophical beliefs, some Code of Ethics as a guideline for identifying the "best" alternative, you would be making behavioural choices completely independent of the consequences of your actions.
 If you could make behavioural decisions without considering how you and Reality interact, you wouldn't need to make decisions that are "for the best", and you wouldn't need to worry whether your understanding of how Reality behaves is accurate.
 And as I said above, to even identify that an action violates a rule, you have to understand enough of the consequences of the action to categorize the action as meeting the criteria of the rule.
 You might choose to swing an axe.
 But unless you understand the consequences of that action in this circumstance, you would not be able to determine that this swinging of an axe would violate the rule "Thou shalt not kill!"
 You might choose to pick up the wallet and take the money.
 But unless you understand the consequences of that action in this circumstance, you would not be able to determine that this taking of the money would violate the duty of treating your neighbor as an end rather than as a means, or violate the virtue of honesty, or violate the rule against stealing.

 It is for these reasons, that Evolutionary Pragmatism establishes the second basic axiom that it does.
 The further development of the Ethical concepts within Evolutionary Pragmatism is governed by the axiom that the purpose of such Ethical standards and Moral pre-judgments is to improve the probability of a "good" behavioural choice, that will more likely achieve what is "for the best".